Locating Risk: Task Designers and the Challenge of Risk Disclosure in RAI Content Work

 \subsection{Data Analysis}

 We anonymized and coded all 23 transcripts using thematic analysis~\cite{clarke2017thematic, smith1995semi}.
-First, we created precise, low-level codes for each transcript, then we organized these codes into axial-codes.
-Afterward, we iteratively coded transcripts through the steps of consolidating codes, discussing codes, bringing out themes, and memo writing.
-Initial codes were created and reviewed by the first two authors, while the remaining authors were consulted in the iterative refinement of themes until saturation was reached in the data to the point where new interviews no longer gave new insights.
+First, we created precise, low-level codes for each transcript, then we organized these codes into axial codes.
+Afterward, we iteratively coded transcripts through the steps of consolidating codes, discussing them, identifying themes, and writing memos.
+Initial codes were created and reviewed by the first two authors, while the remaining authors were consulted during the iterative refinement of themes until saturation was reached in the data, at which point new interviews no longer provided new insights.

-Our analytic focus was not only on what designers disclosed, but how they framed those decisions: what they considered to be risky, what shaped their disclosure strategies, and how they understood their role in relation to worker well-being.
+Our analytical focus was not only on what designers disclosed, but also on how they framed those decisions: what they considered to be risky, what shaped their disclosure strategies, and how they understood their role in relation to worker well-being.
 This reflexive, interpretive approach allowed us to attend to the situated reasoning of task designers and the sociotechnical environments in which they operate.